 The passage of the Deficit Reduction Act of 2005 created a five-year “lookback” period for the transfer of assets.
 This means that if transfers are made within the lookback period, which fails to meet certain rules, a penalty period will be triggered.
 During the penalty period, the recipient is ineligible to receive Medicaid benefits.

 This penalty period has the ability to bring devastating consequences to one’s financial savings and to the care they receive.
-In New York, the lookback period is imposed only for nursing home care and not for community care.
+In New York, the lookback period is five years for nursing home care and while recent law imposed a thirty (30) month lookback on community care, the earliest it is expected to be implemented in April 1, 2024.
 Because the rules are both specific and complex, it is highly advisable that you do your planning in advance—doing so brings the greatest likelihood that five years will pass prior to the time long term care is necessary.

 In some instances, even when a long term care plan has not been set up five years prior to entering a nursing home, there is an opportunity for “crisis planning.”
 Should you find yourself in this position, Esther Schwartz Zelmanovitz, PLLC can assist you in preserving the maximum level of your savings and assets without sacrificing the level of care.
 This could come in the form of exempt transfers, spend-downs, and gift/promissory notes.